 In India, at present, there are more than 40 existing enactments that regulate

 the social security and rights of the workers/employees.
 The courts also

 reiterated the legislative principles and laid down principles for labour

 conduct in India.
 The intrinsic objective is the growth of labour legislation.

 Well-established legislation is the backbone of the industrial sector which

 provides smooth functioning of the labour industry Some of them are as

-The Industrial Disputes Act of 1947 is a basic law that governs industrial
+The Industrial Disputes Act of 1947 This act streamlines a network of machinery

 The Trade Union Act,1926.
 This act intends to unite the workmen and protect

 their service conditions and interests.
 This strives for the registration of